swissmanu/filer/README.md

 3. Build the server: `make build-server`
 4. Build the UI: `make build-ui`
 5. Build a Docker image using the provided `Dockerfile.`
-6. Create a `rules.yml` file with your categorization rules of choice (see Rules section below).
+6. Create a `rules.yml` file with your categorization rules of choice (see "Rules" Section below).
-7. Start Docker container, see Environment Variables section below for available configuration options.
+7. Start Docker container, see the "Environment Variables" Section below for available configuration options.

 ## Configuration